lrascao/rebar3_scuttler/README.md

           % besides our own pre start script, we're here adding
           % the one that was generated out of rebar3_scuttler,
           % this script will pick up any .schema file in share/schema
-          % and generate a same name .config file in `output_dir`
+          % and generate a same named .config file in `output_dir`
           %
           % notice that the name here matches the one we defined above in
           % scuttler.pre_start_hook, it's just missing the `bin` prefix because